Buying a Home in Winston-Salem NC 2026: The Complete 10-Step Buyer Journey, Neighborhoods, Loans, and Negotiation Playbook

 Teresa Overcash personally guides every transaction across the Triad, Wilkes County, and the High Country.
 With 29 years of experience, NCREC Instructor credentials, and the proprietary tool stack the entire team is trained on, you get the most prepared agents in the room.

-Call or Text 336-262-3111 Email Teresa
+Text Teresa: 336-262-3111 Email Teresa